 Fentanyl Patch Doses, Strength, and Withdrawal

 A Fentanyl Patch (DURAGESIC) comes in a rectangular transparent unit with a protective liner and two functional layers.
-This medication is only indicated for use in patients who are already opioid-tolerant.
+This medication is only for use in patients who are already opioid-tolerant.
 The amount of fentanyl released from each transdermal patch per hour is proportional to its size.
-Common doses are 12, 25, 50, 75, and 100 mcg/h.
+Also, common doses are 12, 25, 50, 75, and 100 mcg/h.

 - Slow heart rate